Remarks on Serre's modularity conjecture: Iterated killing ramification: the Sophie Germain trick

-Let us explain this in more detail, for the reader's convenience: we have a potentially crystalline $q_i$-adic representation $\rho$ whose Hodge-Tate weights are $0$ and $k-1$ with $k \leq q_{i-1} + 1$.
-This representation becomes crystalline over a subfield $F_i$ of the cyclotomic field of ramification degree over $\Q_{q_i}$ equal to $e = (q_i -1)/ (b_i -1)$ (which is by construction an even number) or $e=2$ in the case $q_i = b_i$.
-Because of the above inequalities between $q_{i-1}$ and $b_i$ in both cases we have:
+\bf{Proof}: \rm We have a potentially crystalline $q_i$-adic representation $\rho$ whose Hodge-Tate weights are $0$ and $k-1$ with $k \leq q_{i-1} + 1$.
+This representation becomes crystalline over a subfield $F_i$ of the cyclotomic field of ramification degree over $\Q_{q_i}$ equal to $e = (q_i -1)/ (b_i -1)$ (which is by construction an even number) or $e=2$ in the second case.
+Because of the assumed inequalities, in both cases we have:

-In this situation, we can easily verify that Kisin's condition (4) is satisfied by considering the exponents of tame inertia on the restriction to $F_i$ of the (local at $q_i$) residual representation: if we call these exponents $n_1$ and $n_2$ these exponents are known to satisfy (cf. [Car06]):
+In this situation, we can easily verify that Kisin's condition (T) is satisfied by considering the exponents of tame inertia on the restriction to $F_i$ of the (local at $q_i$) residual representation: if we call these exponents $n_1$ and $n_2$ these exponents are known to satisfy (cf. [Car]):

 If we assume that we are in a case where the action of tame inertia at $q_i$ on $\bar{\rho}$ is given by the characters $\chi^{a}$, $\chi^{a+1}$ for some integer exponent $a$ then we deduce that when considering the restriction of the residual representation to $F_i$ the action of tame inertia is also reducible and the exponents $n_1$ and $n_2$ are both divisible by $e$, so we have $n_1 = e \cdot t_1$ and $n_2 = e \cdot t_2$, and $t_1, t_2$ satisfy: